run2cmd/dotfiles/README.md

 ## Installation

-Clone this project into WSL2 instance and Run `install.sh` to install/update all tools.
+Clone this project into WSL2 instance and Run `install.sh` to install all tools.

+After 1st install new `dotfiles-update` link is created to which will be available on PATH.

 ## Technology stack